World traveler Clown Tom Bolton

 Highland Indian Population

-Many of the residents of Antigua are Indians.
+Many of the residents of Antigua are Indians but many come from outside to sell souvenirs or produce on the markets and streets.
 Typical were the colorful traditional clothing worn by most of the women and even some of the men.
 The feeling in the street was like a rural village, only that it was extensive.
 Here are some pictures of street scenes.
 I am not positive which are all from Antigua itself or some of the surrounding villages that I also visited.

 Lago de Atitlán